BCHPleaseOrg/sbx/PROPOSAL.md

 # Part III: Discussion of Exchange Design

-The ideal goal of the SBX would be to serve as central Clearing House and a point of "trust" for the many independently run Services in the SmartBCH community.
+The ideal goal of the SBX would be to serve as central Clearing House and a point of "trust" for the many independently run Services in the Bitcoin Cash and SmartBCH communities.

 ## Communications